Lifespan: Genroku 1 (1558) to 10/1 of Keichō 5 (1600)

 Other Names: Yakurō, Nyoshin

 Title: Junior Fifth Rank (Lower), Governor of Hyūga, Governor of Settsu

 Lord: Ukita Naoie → Toyotomi Hideyoshi → Toyotomi Hideyori

 Siblings: Josei (baptismal name: Bento), Yukinaga, Yukikage (baptismal name: Joan), Tonomonosuke (baptismal name: Pedro), Yoshichirō (baptismal name: Luis), sister (wife of Itamiya Munemura; baptismal name: Lucia)

 Wife: [Formal] Kikuhime (baptismal name: Justa), [Consort] Tateno (baptismal name: Catalina)

 Children: Hyōgo-no-tō (title only), daughter (wife of Konishi Yazaemon), Myō (baptismal name: Maria, wife of Sō Yoshitoshi), Asayama Yazaemon

-Adopted Child: Julia Otaa (brought from Korea)
+Adopted Children: Julia Otaa (brought from Korea)

 Konishi Yukinaga served as a bushō and daimyō during the Sengoku and Azuchi-Momoyama periods.
 He was the lord of Uto Castle in Higo Province.
 Yukinaga was a Christian daimyō and received the baptismal name of St. Augustine.
 In addition to his Christian faith, Yukinaga’s life was marked by his leading role in the Bunroku-Keichō Campaign on the Korean Peninsula, a long rivalry with Katō Kiyomasa, and a loss at the Battle of Sekigahara as a general in the Western Army that resulted in his execution.